 Fellows accepted into this program must spend at least 11 consecutive months during their 12-month fellowship at their international research sites.
 All fellows participate in the UCSF online Responsible Conduct of Research course at the beginning of their fellowship.
 Pre-doctoral fellows also take the online course in Designing Clinical Research.
 All fellows must participate in a week-long orientation at the NIH in Washington, D.C. at the beginning of their fellowship.

-The GloCal Leadership Group manages the day-to-day operations of the program.
+The GloCal Leadership Group provides oversight to the program.
 All significant decisions are made jointly by the full Leadership Group with advice from the Steering Committee.

 About the GloCal Consortium